Underground-Railroad/magnificentMammals/nftCollections/scene-ic.md

 ominous photo I captured on the island

 ![ink](https://cdn.discordapp.com/attachments/836325013057044501/929694033998151720/unknown.png)<br>
-naturally while visiting : Haight-Ashbury : commemorate the event
+naturally while visiting : Haight-Ashbury : commemorate the event Friday May 19th 2017

 the eagle and dove are symolic of peace after war